Abner Phelps House

-The Abner Phelps House is currently the oldest house in San Francisco, constructed in approximately 1850 by Abner Phelps and his wife Augusta Roussell with pre-constructed house parts.
+The Abner Phelps House is one of the oldest private residences in San Francisco, constructed in approximately 1850 by Abner Phelps and his wife Augusta Roussell with pre-constructed house parts.
 It is located at 1111 Oak Street just west of Divisadero Street in San Francisco's Haight Ashbury district.
 The house is not open to the public, and as of 2019 is the location of a private business.

 The building is listed on the National Register of Historic Places since May 23, 1979; and is listed as a San Francisco Designated Landmark (number 32), since May 31, 1970.

 History

 Abner Phelps served in the Mexican–American War as a colonel from 1846 to 1848 and later worked as a lawyer on Montgomery Street.
 He rode a horse to his office, which stood where the Transamerica Pyramid currently is located.
 By 1854, the San Francisco city borders extended to the property.
 The architecture style of the house is a reference to Gothic Revival with Colonial features.

 The building has moved three times; once in 1890 for the road grading on Divisadero Street and then repositioned in the same place, secondly in 1904 to reposition the house so that stores could be built along Divisadero and in the 1970s it was repositioned on the lot to allow for a front yard.
 It previously had the address 329 Divisadero Street.